 skin and muscle.

-- If the bone fragments are not lined up properly (displaced), the surgeon will line
+If the bone fragments are not lined up correctly (displaced), the surgeon will line

 them up.
 This step is called a reduction.

-- The surgeon may place a plate alongside the bone fragments.
+The surgeon may place a plate or nail alongside the bone fragments.

-If the surgeon is using a plate, he or she will use pins or screws to attach the plate
+If the surgeon is using a plate or nail, they will use pins to attach the plate to

 What happens after a hip pinning?

-After your surgery, you will go to a room for monitoring while your anesthesia wears
+After your surgery, you will go to a room to be watched while your anesthesia wears

 off.
 You will get medicine to ease pain.
 You may get medicine for nausea if needed.